 Team Cycling Plus - Malcolm Ratcliffe

 Team Cycling Plus will be updating you each week with the highs and lows of their training as part of the team.
-This week Malcolm finds out that regular training is hard to maintain…
+Malcolm struggles to get the cycling hours in, but is inspired by his super fit daughter…

 Who are Team Cycling Plus?

 Team Cycling Plus powered by Verenti are readers Andy Ward, Kay Bowen, Malcolm Ratcliffe and Sam Shaw.
 We’ll be following them in the magazine for the next few months as they train towards their personal cycling goals under the guidance of Team Wiggle’s Ben Simmons and we will be publishing their weekly trials and tribulations here too.
 For regular updates check our twitter page twitter.com/cyclingplus and the Team Cycling Plus facebook page